victoresque/pytorch-template/README.md

     * Training process logging
     * Checkpoint saving
     * Checkpoint resuming
-    * Reconfigurable monitored value for saving current best, and early stop option.
+    * Reconfigurable performance monitoring for saving current best model, and early stop training.
       * If config `monitor` is set to `max val_accuracy`, which means then the trainer will save a checkpoint `model_best.pth` when `validation accuracy` of epoch replaces current `maximum`.
       * If config `early_stop` is set, training will be automatically terminated when model performance does not improve for given number of epochs.
 This feature can be turned off by passing 0 to the `early_stop` option, or just deleting the line of config.